West Nile Virus

 The Vector-Borne Disease Prevention Program tested dead birds in 2004 and 2005 for West Nile Virus.
 Only a low percentage of birds in 2005 were found to have died from West Nile Virus.
-Trapping and testing adult mosquitoes for virus turns out to be a better indicator of locations where mosquito control needs to be focused to reduce numbers of infected mosquitoes.
+Trapping and testing adult mosquitos for virus turns out to be a better indicator of locations where mosquito control needs to be focused to reduce numbers of infected mosquitos.
 Therefore the Vector-Borne Disease Prevention Program will no longer pick up dead birds for West Nile Virus surveillance.

 If you have a bird that you want tested for West Nile Virus, you may contact the Nevada State Department of Agriculture Animal Diseases Laboratory (ADL) at 688-1182 ext.
 231. ADL will continue to test appropriate birds for West Nile Virus.

 If you want to dispose of the bird, you may use rubber or latex gloves to pick it up and put it in a plastic bag.
 Or, if gloves are not available, use a plastic bag turned inside out and pick up the carcass with your protected hand.
 With your other hand, wrap the bag around the bird, tie off the bag and place it inside a second plastic bag that you can again tie off or zip lock shut.
 Double bagging prevents cross-contamination and leakage.
 Place the double bag inside of an outside garbage can or dumpster.

 Where can I get more information on West Nile Virus?